 Some people will suggest that you need to boil your Sea Moss to get the gel effect to take place, but this is not the case.
 Keep in mind that (I firmly believe) if you cook it, you kill the energy.

-However, others believe that minerals present can remain intact and are not dramatically depleted or changed through the heating process.
-So this is really up to you, if you don’t believe that there is any value from the energetic properties of the Sea Moss, cook away.
+However, others believe that the minerals present can remain intact and are not dramatically depleted or changed through the heating process.
+So this is really up to you, if you don’t believe that there is any value in the energetic properties of the Sea Moss, cook away.

-But, consider this; if healing is an energetic process, then isn’t there more value to be gained from keeping as much of that energy in the thing you are looking to get the healing from?
+But, consider this; if healing is an energetic process, then surely there is more value to be gained from keeping as much of that energy in the thing you are looking to get the healing from?
 Just energetic food for thought.

 When you blend the soaked Irish Moss with some fresh water it will become a smooth paste.
 I’ll share a little tip with you; be careful not to add too much water first off.
 Allow the gel to blend, and you can always add more.

-It’s full of amazing minerals and even has an impressive volume of collagen stimulating amino acids, and that’s great for your gut and organ functions.
+It’s full of amazing minerals and even has an impressive volume of collagen-stimulating amino acids, which is great for your gut and organ functions.